jgmalcolm/jgmalcolm.github.io/_drafts/data-analysis.md

 column for each record, you'll get distracted and be inconsistent the further you go.
 Pick 1-3 related variables and just extract those in one pass.
 You'll quickly develop good clinical judgment, and can easily go back to repeat earlier entries for consistency as you learn.
+Temporarily hide all other columns.

 # Excel